The change before the change: Can perimenopause be a positive time in your life?

 Did you know that 13 MILLION women in the UK are going through or have reached the menopause?
 But, if you’re still having periods, that doesn’t mean that it’s an issue that shouldn’t interest you because you could be going through perimenopause.

-If you’re in your thirties and forties, the chances are that you’ve heard about perimenopause, but aren’t quite sure exactly what it is.
 In many cases, many women opt for simply burying their heads in the sand and ignoring it all in the hope that it will go away.
 But with menopause being a fact for over 50% of the population, we feel that embracing it armed with facts is a better option – meaning you can manage it knowing which resources are available to you and see it as a positive time in your life.

 We turned to one of Britain’s menopause experts, Dr Louise R Newson BSc (Hons) MBChB (Hons) MRCP FRCG, to help us separate fact from fiction and hear her expert view on perimenopause.